mlund/elasticrab/README.md

 ## Input Model

-ElastiCrab reads PDB and mmCIF files.
-The CLI uses atomic coordinates and element names, groups atoms into one rigid block per residue, and drops waters.
+Elasticrab reads PDB and mmCIF files.
+The CLI uses atomic coordinates and element names, groups atoms into one rigid block per residue, and always drops waters.
 HETATM records are excluded unless `--hetatm` is set.

 Atom selections use VMD-like expressions, for example: